 Playing in the pool: Fun!
 The pressure from the water gives your body something to work against, but it’s not so much resistance that it actually seems like work.
-Explains why you’re always more tired than you expect when you jump out.
+This explains why you’re always more tired than you expect when you jump out.

 Backyard games: Play with the kids.
 Set up teams for horseshoes or a beanbag toss.
-An easy game of touch football.
-Keep yourself on your feet and moving as much as you can.
+Or try an easy game of touch football.
+Just keep yourself on your feet and moving as much as you can.
 Your engagement will increase your enjoyment!

 I don’t have (or want) a gym membership.
 What can I do every day to get stronger?

 Muscle mass naturally decreases with age, about 1% per year from your mid-30s onward.
 Strength decreases along with that loss.
 This is easy to ignore – when you’re in your 30s, 40s, 50s, it’s easy to not notice any losses, or feel like you’ve got plenty of time to make them up.
 And there’s no shortage of people that say they figure it’s just part of getting old.

 While these losses are indeed part of the aging process, that doesn’t mean you just have to sit there and accept them.
 There’s lot that can be done to maintain strength and muscle mass regardless of age.
 And you definitely do not need a gym.
 Instead, get creative and find ways to move your body against resistance.
 Some of the examples commonly discussed with our personal training and exercise physiology clients include: